 No-Load Funds vs Load Funds

-Believe it or not, there are good arguments on both sides of the no-load funds vs load funds debate.
-One or the other type may be best for you, but before you build a portfolio of mutual funds you need to learn the basics of loads and other mutual fund fees and understand the purposes and differences between the various share classes of mutual funds.
-You will then be able to determine which type is best for you.
+Believe it or not, good arguments exist on both sides of the no-load funds vs load funds debate.
+One or the other type may be best for you, but before you build a portfolio of mutual funds it helps to learn the basics of loads and other mutual fund fees, and understand the purposes and differences between the various share classes of mutual funds.
+Then you can more easily determine which type works best for you.

 A mutual fund load is a fee charged for the purchase or sale of a mutual fund.
-Loads charged upon purchase of fund shares are called front-end loads and loads charged upon the sale of a mutual fund are called back-end loads or a contingent deferred sales charge (CDSC).
+Loads charged on purchases of fund shares are called front-end loads, and loads charged upon the sale of mutual fund shares are called back-end loads or a contingent deferred sales charge (CDSC).
 Funds that charge loads are generally referred to as "load funds" and funds that do not charge loads are called "no-load funds."

-The first question to ask in the no-load vs. load fund debate is whether you want to invest yourself or use an advisor.
-Since the load goes to pay for advice and/or service in making mutual fund transactions, you must first decide if you want to do all of the research and trading yourself or if you want an advisor or broker to do it for you.
-Skill and knowledge matter less than good judgment in the world of investing.
-What this means is that a highly knowledgeable advisor can make portfolio wrecking decisions if they are influenced or motivated by greed or fear.
+The no-load vs. load fund debate has to do, in part, with whether you want to invest yourself or use an advisor.
+Since the load goes to pay for advice and/or service in making mutual fund transactions, decide if you want to do all of the research and trading yourself or if you want an advisor or broker to do it for you.

 Reasons to Buy a Load Fund

-Some advisors and brokers get paid through commissions and this source of payment is meant to follow advice to the investor customer or client.
-Although it is possible to buy load funds without a formal client-broker relationship, there is no good reason for it.
+Some advisors and brokers get paid through commissions in exchange, theoretically, for advice to the investor, customer, or client.
+Although you can buy load funds without a formal client-broker relationship, there is no good reason for it.

-The bottom line: In general, any investor who is doing their own research, making their own investment decisions, and making their own purchases or sales of mutual fund shares should not buy load funds.
+In general, any investor doing his own research, making his own investment decisions, and making his own purchases or sales of mutual fund shares gains no benefit from buying load funds.

 Why Buy a No-Load Fund?

-In most cases, no-load funds have lower average expense ratios than load funds and lower expenses generally translate into higher returns.
-This is because the expenses to manage the mutual fund portfolio come directly out of the gross returns of the fund.
+In most cases, no-load funds have lower average expense ratios than load funds, and lower expenses generally translate into higher returns.
+The expenses to manage the no-load mutual fund portfolio come directly out of the gross returns of the fund.

-A 12b-1 fee is a fee collected by mutual funds that is typically used to pay marketing, distribution, and service costs, and is paid to the broker.
-The Financial Industry Regulation Authority (FINRA) allows funds to charge as much as 1.00% annually as a 12b-1 fee.
+You'll find 12b-1 fees collected by some mutual funds to cover marketing, distribution, and service costs.
+These fees get paid to the broker.
+The Financial Industry Regulation Authority (FINRA) allows funds to charge as much as 1.00 percent annually as a 12b-1 fee.

-Load-waived mutual funds are identified by an "LW" at the end of the fund name.
-In contrast, no-load funds do not have any letter or letters, such as A, B, C, D, R, or LW, at the end of the fund name indicating a share class.
+You can identify load-waived mutual funds by the "LW" at the end of the fund name.
+In contrast, no-load funds do not have any letter or letters, such as A, B, C, D, R, or LW, at the end of their fund name indicating a share class.